AK-47-D/cms/src/main/resources/static/manage/bower_components/bootstrap-table/src/extensions/sticky-header/README.md

 # Table sticky-header

 This is an extension for [Bootstrap table](http://github.com/wenzhixin/bootstrap-table) module which provides a sticky header for the table when scrolling. </br>
-You must include the bootstrap-table-sticky-header.css file in order to get the appropriate style
+You must include the bootstrap-table-sticky-header.css file in menuOrder to get the appropriate style

 ## Usage